csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Bibliographical and Historical Notes 229

 The basic backjumping method is due to John Gaschnig (1977, 1979).
 Kondrak and van Beek (1997) showed that this algorithm is essentially subsumed by forward checking.
 Conflict-directed backjumping was devised by Prosser (1993).
-The most general and pow- erful form of intelligent backtracking was actually developed very early on by Stallman and Sussman (1977).
+The most general and powerful form of intelligent backtracking was actually developed very early on by Stallman and Sussman (1977).
 Their technique of **dependency-directed backtracking** led to the develop-

-DEPENDENCY- DIRECTED BACKTRACKING
+DEPENDENCYDIRECTED BACKTRACKING

 ment of **truth maintenance systems** (Doyle, 1979), which we discuss in Section 12.6.2.
 The connection between the two areas is analyzed by de Kleer (1989).

 The work of Stallman and Sussman also introduced the idea of **constraint learning**, in which partial results obtained by search can be saved and reused later in the search.
 The idea was formalized Dechter (1990a). **Backmarking** (Gaschnig, 1979) is a particularly sim-BACKMARKING

 ple method in which consistent and inconsistent pairwise assignments are saved and used to avoid rechecking constraints.
-Backmarking can be combined with conflict-directed back- jumping; Kondrak and van Beek (1997) present a hybrid algorithm that provably subsumes either method taken separately.
+Backmarking can be combined with conflict-directed backjumping; Kondrak and van Beek (1997) present a hybrid algorithm that provably subsumes either method taken separately.
 The method of **dynamic backtracking** (Ginsberg, 1993) re-DYNAMIC

 BACKTRACKING